utilmeta/utype/docs/en/guide/cls.md

 # > User(name='bob', age=18)
 ```

-`@utype.dataclass` has some params to customize the generation behavior of the data class, including
+`@utype.dataclass` has some params to customize the generation behavior of the dataclass, including

 * `no_parse`: When enabled, data will not be parsed and verified, but only be mapped and assigned to the attribute.
 The default value is False.
 * `post_init`: a function is passed in and called after the `__init__` function is completed.
 It can be used to write custom validation logic.